 At some subsequent time, the OAI-PHM harvester will discover the RIF-CS file.
 The harvester copies the RIF-CS file and the Packaged ZIP file it refers to into the Published data store.
 There is no indication in the Package’s DC21 Metadata when or if this has occurred.

 Note Files in a Packaged ZIP file are copies of the files in DC21.
-Changing the files in DC21 will not affect the files in the Packaged ZIP file
+Changing the files in DC21 will not affect the files in the Packaged ZIP file, including any Access Control settings.